 Periods vary widely from woman to woman.
 Some periods are punctual, some are unpredictable.
-On average, a woman gets her period every 21 to 35 days.
-A period usually lasts about three to five days.
+On average, a woman gets her period every 24 to 38 days.
+A period usually lasts about two to eight days.
 Irregular periods may require treatment.

-The number of days that your period lasts varies.
+- The number of days that your period lasts varies significantly.

-There are different names for different types of irregular periods:
+There are different terms for different types of irregular periods: